 Autos and bicycles used on campus must be registered and parked in accordance with University regulations.
 Parking on campus during the day is extremely difficult, but after 6:00 p.m., parking permits are not required and parking is more available.
 During the day, parking is available in a commuter lot which has bus service to campus.
 You will find vehicle registration, parking, and permit information by calling (517) 355-8440, e-mail parkinfo@dpps.msu.edu, or go to 1120 Red Cedar Road, Room 87, East Lansing, MI 48824.

-Career Services and Placement (CSP) http://www.csp.msu.edu/
+PhD Career Services

+http://careersuccess.msu.edu/phdcareers